texastribune/data-visuals-guides/kit-setup.md

 #### D3

 We also use D3 for some of our charts.
-For these, you will be using the [loadJsonScript](https://github.com/texastribune/newsapps-dailies/blob/master/graphic-dallas-teacher-pay-2019-03/app/scripts/utils/load-json-script.js) to load in the data from our json file in the data directory.
+For these, you will be using the [loadJsonScript](https://github.com/texastribune/newsapps-dailies/blob/master/graphic-dallas-teacher-pay-2019-03/app/scripts/utils/load-json-script.js) function to load in the data from our json file in the data directory.

-For example, [this line chart](https://www.texastribune.org/2019/04/18/dallas-fort-worth-metro-area-saw-biggest-2018-texas-population-growth/) uses D3.
+For example, [this line chart](https://www.texastribune.org/2019/03/04/lawmakers-want-expand-dallas-teacher-incentive-pay-program/) uses D3.
 It's `data.json file` looks like so:

 ```js
 {